vibewell25/vibewell/docs/docs/guides/faq.md

 ### How do I report inappropriate behavior?
 For any concerning behavior from providers or other users, use the "Report" function on their profile or contact our Trust & Safety team directly via the Help Center.

-### Can I use Vibewell in any country?
+### Can I use VibeWell in any country?
-Vibewell is currently available in the United States, Canada, United Kingdom, Australia, and New Zealand.
+VibeWell is currently available in the United States, Canada, United Kingdom, Australia, and New Zealand.
 We're continuously expanding to new regions.

 ### What happens if a provider cancels my appointment?
 If a provider cancels, you'll receive an immediate notification with options to reschedule or receive a full refund.
 In some cases, we offer compensation in loyalty points for the inconvenience.

-### Are there age restrictions for using Vibewell?
+### Are there age restrictions for using VibeWell?
 Users must be at least 18 years old to create an account and book services independently.
 Parents or guardians can book services for minors where appropriate.

 ### What is your refund policy for unsatisfactory service?
 While we encourage resolving issues directly with providers, we offer a Satisfaction Guarantee for certain bookings.
 Contact support within 48 hours of your appointment to report quality issues.

 ### How do I provide general feedback about the platform?
 We welcome your feedback!
-Go to "Help & Support" > "Give Feedback" to share your thoughts, suggestions, or concerns about any aspect of the Vibewell platform.
+Go to "Help & Support" > "Give Feedback" to share your thoughts, suggestions, or concerns about any aspect of the VibeWell platform.